lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An example of an application profile is shown in {{appl-temp}}.

-For some parameters, like METHOD, type of ID_CRED field or EAD, the receiver of an EDHOC message is able to verify compliance with the application profile, and if it needs to fail because of lack of compliance, to infer the reason why the protocol failed.
+For some parameters, like METHOD, type of ID_CRED field or EAD, the receiver of an EDHOC message is able to verify compliance with the application profile, and if it needs to fail because of lack of compliance, to infer the reason why the EDHOC session failed.

 For other encodings, like the profiling of CRED_x in the case that it is not transported, it may not be possible to verify that lack of compliance with the application profile was the reason for failure: Integrity verification in message_2 or message_3 may fail not only because of wrong credential.
 For example, in case the Initiator uses a public key certificate by reference (i.e., not transported within the protocol) then both endpoints need to use an identical data structure as CRED_I or else the integrity verification will fail.